tingxu2025/Website-Product-Filter-Function/README.md

 ## Overview

 This JavaScript file enables dynamic filtering of products (e.g., tires) on a Wix website using repeater elements and connected dropdowns.
-It connects to a Wix Data Collection named **TireImage** and allows filtering based on:
+It connects to a Wix Data Collection and allows filtering based on:
 - Tire Brand
 - Tire Type
 - Tire Rim